Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures

-The study of convex bodies (compact, convex sets with non-empty interior in $\R^n$) goes back over one hundred years, to the works of Minkowski \cite{Min1903}, Fenchel \cite{Fen36}, and Aleksandrov \cite{Ale38} among others.
+The study of convex bodies (compact, convex sets in $\R^n$ with non-empty interior) goes back over one hundred years, to the works of Minkowski \cite{Min1903}, Fenchel \cite{Fen36}, and Aleksandrov \cite{Ale38}, among others.
 One of the core theories in this study is the \textit{Brunn-Minkowski theory}, which focuses on the interaction of the volume of convex bodies and their Minkowski sums.
 The Brunn-Minkowski theory is thoroughly detailed in the textbook of Schneider \cite{Sch14:book}, and we will make frequent reference to it.
-If $\conbod$ denotes the set of convex bodies in $\R^n,$ then, for $A,B\in\conbod,$ their \textit{Minkowski sum}, or just sum, is precisely $A+B=\{a+b:a\in A,b\in B\}.$ Letting $\vol_n$ denotes the Lebesgue measure on $\R^n,$ the \textit{Brunn-Minkowski inequality} states that for $\lambda\in[0,1]$ and $K,L\in\conbod,$ one has
+For compact sets $K,L\subset\R^n,$ their \textit{Minkowski sum}, or just sum, is precisely $K+L=\{a+b:a\in K,b\in L\}.$ Denoting by $\vol_n$ the Lebesgue measure on $\R^n,$ the \textit{Brunn-Minkowski inequality} states that for $t\in(0,1)$ and compact, convex sets $K$ and $L$

 with equality if, and only if, $K$ and $L$ are homothetic, i.e. $K=aL+b$ for some $a\in \R, b\in \R^n.$ One says that $\vol_n$ is $1/n$-concave with respect to Minkowski summation; more generally, a function is $\alpha$-concave for $\alpha>0$ if $f^{\alpha}$ is concave.
 Since a weighted arithmetic mean always dominates a weighted geometric mean, one obtains that the volume is also log-concave: